Yes. You are eligible to collect spousal benefits on a living former wife’s or husband’s earnings record as long as:

 Your former spouse doesn't have to be collecting his or her retirement benefits yet for you to claim ex-spousal benefits.
 However, if this is the case, the divorce must be at least two years old.
 (There is no such requirement if your ex is already receiving benefits.)

-The most you can collect in divorced-spouse benefits is 50 percent of your former mate's primary insurance amount — the monthly payment he or she is entitled to at full retirement age, which is currently 66 and 2 months and is rising incrementally to 67 over the next several years.
+The most you can collect in divorced-spouse benefits is 50 percent of your former mate's primary insurance amount — the monthly payment he or she is entitled to at full retirement age, which is 66 and 2 months for people born in 1955, 66 and 4 months for people born in 1956 and is rising incrementally to 67 over the next several years.

-You can get that maximum if you file for benefits when you reach full retirement age.
-If you claim earlier, the benefit amount is reduced, to as low as 32.9 percent of your ex's full benefit if you file at 62.
+You can get that maximum if you file for ex-spouse benefits when you reach full retirement age.
+If you claim earlier, the benefit amount is reduced, to as low as 32.5 percent of your ex's full benefit if you file at 62.

 The earliest you can apply for divorced-spouse benefits is three months before your 62nd birthday.
 You can do so online (via an application form or your My Social Security account); by phone at 800-772-1213; or by making an appointment at your local Social Security office.
 You may need to provide documents to show eligibility, including proof of U.S. citizenship or legal immigration status, a marriage certificate, and a divorce decree.